powerline/powerline/docs/source/installation.rst

 Generic requirements
 ====================

-* Python 2.6 or later, 3.2 or later, PyPy 2.0 or later.
-It is the only non-optional requirement.
+* Python 2.6 or later, 3.2 or later, PyPy 2.0 or later, PyPy3 2.3 or later.
+It
+  is the only non-optional requirement.

   .. warning:
      It is highly advised to use UCS-4 version of Python because UCS-2 version